anthondevg/MiradorNASA/README.md

 ## Getting Started

-First, run the development server:
-Please create .env and use this apikey:
+Please create .env if needed and use this apikey:

 ```bash
 Q2Q0wnRgOoN7VCBBuhQgQundpSaq57UOqyhu9tQZ
 ```

+then install dependencies and run the project

 ```bash
 npm install